Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_misha.md

 I liked your README; I think it provides a good overview of the project and your goals.
 However, it could be improved by adding links to and descriptions of the files in your project.
 One thing I learned is that there is a Russian National corpus.

+## Rohan's Feedback
+- **What was done well:** You really built your project around your dataset, and generally I think your plan was really solid!
+It made a lot of sense to me reading it.

+- **Possible Improvements:** Your Jupyter Notebooks weren't really readable on my laptop, the printing of your data made my screen glitch up really badly for some reason.
+Besides that, I'm not really sure what your plans for analysis are.
+Your project seems very data-focused.

+- **One thing I learned:** It is a lot harder to get text data out of a pdf than I would have though it would be.